Sanjai05122006/CodeVista/README.md

 > **Code execution.
 Structured AI analysis.
 Step-by-step visualisation.
 All in one place.**

-CodeVista is a developer intelligence platform built for students, interview candidates, and junior engineers who want to truly understand code — not just run it.
-Write code, execute it against a real sandbox, get deterministic AI-powered pseudocode and complexity analysis, watch it execute step by step inside the editor, and come back to the same session tomorrow.
+CodeVista is a developer intelligence platform built for students, interview candidates, and junior engineers who want to truly *understand* code — not just run it.
+Write code, execute it in a real sandbox, get deterministic AI-powered pseudocode and complexity analysis, watch it execute step by step inside the editor, and come back to the same session tomorrow.

 No tab switching.
 No fragmented tools.
 One environment.

 ---

-# The Problem CodeVista Solves
+## The Problem

 Understanding code at runtime is a different skill from writing it.
-Today, a student trying to understand recursion has to:
+A student trying to understand recursion today has to:

 1. Write code in VS Code
 2. Run it in a terminal or Replit